 Final Recommendation – Are They Really Worth It?

-It is hard to recommend a set of noise cancelling headphones when they hiss at you, especially when other models don’t.
-While the price of the Executive range has come down from its launch $299 to around $190 ($189 here), they are still pricey and there are other models that offer better sound for less, so it becomes increasingly difficult to recommend these.
+It is hard to recommend a set of noise-canceling headphones when they hiss at you, especially when other models don’t.
+While the price of the Executive range has come down from its launch $299 to around $190 ($189), they are still pricey and there are other models that offer better sound for less, so it becomes increasingly difficult to recommend these.

 We guess, if you see any at a bargain price and don’t plan on using the noise cancellation feature then they do look great and the sound is pretty decent, certainly superior to most Beats models, including the Studio range.

 However, for every feature the Beats Executive model offers, there are other brands and models on the market that are more portable, better sounding, and with better design and features.
 So it has to be a no from this reviewer.